UNOPS - INSABI

 To manage the timely supply of medicines and medical supplies and devices with quality products.

 To obtain savings and increase the return on public funds by streamlining the procurement process.

 The international public tender processes are implemented in accordance with the regulations, rules, policies, and procedures described in the UNOPS Procurement Manual and these are international processes that guarantee open competition under equal conditions.

-Results of the purchase of medicines and medical devices for the 2nd semester of 2022
+Results of the purchase of medicines and medical devices for 2021 and 2022 (In spanish)

 Video in Spanish